Parsley - Buyer Intent Signals

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool 'gets extracted company, role, timeline, and budget context from conversations.'
-This specific verb and resource list distinguishes it from siblings like get_conversations or get_analytics_summary, which serve different purposes.
+The description clearly states the tool retrieves extracted company, role, timeline, and budget context from conversations, using a specific verb and resource.
+It is distinct from sibling tools like get_conversations (raw list) and get_meddic_summary (MEDDIC framework).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.